On this page:

 Viewing Details about Older Data

 If you need to review details for an issue that occurred during a period for which you have only 10-minute or 1-hour data, AppDynamics provides access to diagnostic data via Transaction Snapshots.
-For example, suppose you were seeing values for 2 AM and 3 AM three days ago, but you need to examine details about a problem you were alerted about that occurred at 2:15 AM that morning.
+For example, suppose you are seeing values for 2 AM and 3 AM three days ago, but you need to examine details about a problem you were alerted about that occurred at 2:15 AM that morning.
 You view Transaction Snapshots for the hour between 2 AM and 3 AM to see details about what happened during that time period.
 By default, snapshots are retained for two weeks, and individual snapshots can be archived.
 See Transaction Snapshots.